sourmash-bio/sourmash_plugin_directsketch/README.md

 ```
 sourmash scripts urlsketch tests/test-data/acc-url.csv -o test-urlsketch.zip -f out_fastas -k --failed test.failed.csv -p dna,k=21,k=31,scaled=1000,abund -p protein,k=10,scaled=100,abund -r 1
 ```

-### Usage Considerations

-If you're building large databases (over 20k files), we highly recommend you use batched zipfiles to facilitate restart.
-If you encounter unexpected failures and are using a single zipfile output (default), `urlsketch` will have to re-download and re-sketch all files.
-If you instead set a number of accessions using `--batch-size`, e.g. 10000, then `urlsketch` can load any batched zips that finished writing, and avoid re-generating those signatures.
-Note that batches will use the `--output` file to build batched filenames, so if you provided `output.zip`, your batches will be `output.1.zip`, `output.2.zip`, etc.

 Full Usage:
 ```